ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 _**Accept Death.**_ Death comes to all eventually.
 Accept it, and you will find a place in the afterlife.
 #### ~~**Oath of the Hellsworn**<sup>(UA)</sup>~~
 #### **Oath of the Yojimbo**<sup>(RGYR)</sup>
-Yojimbo are sworn to protect those to whom they dedicate their service, be it an individual, a group, or an entire nation .
-Though Yojimbo typically pledge their allegiance to a charge and accompany them until death, a defenseless soul might find the raking claws of a dodomeki halted inches from their face by the serendipitous intervention of a wandering Yojimbo paladin .
-These roaming saviors traverse the realms on an unrelenting quest to shield those who can’t protect themselves .
-Despite being in high demand— unshakeable loyalty is a coveted virtue—Yojimbo rarely pledge themselves to the wealthy or powerful .
+Yojimbo are sworn to protect those to whom they dedicate their service, be it an individual, a group, or an entire nation.
+Though Yojimbo typically pledge their allegiance to a charge and accompany them until death, a defenseless soul might find the raking claws of a dodomeki halted inches from their face by the serendipitous intervention of a wandering Yojimbo paladin.
+These roaming saviors traverse the realms on an unrelenting quest to shield those who can’t protect themselves.
+Despite being in high demand— unshakeable loyalty is a coveted virtue—Yojimbo rarely pledge themselves to the wealthy or powerful.
 It’s said that a true Yojimbo has the value of ten sellswords in battle, and ten-thousand sellswords in spirit .

 **Tenets of the Yojimbo**

-The tenets of the Oath of the Yojimbo are unflinchingly resolute .
+The tenets of the Oath of the Yojimbo are unflinchingly resolute.
 They do not change or vary, no matter whom a paladin pledges to protect .

-_(Protection.)_ Be a shield to those who lack a shield of their own .
+_(Protection.)_ Be a shield to those who lack a shield of their own.
 Be the weapon that meets the blade of those who would slaughter the weaponless .

 _(Strength.)_ Grow strong for the sake of those who cannot .
 To shelter the vulnerable, one must have the power to hold back the storm .

-_(Inspiration.)_ Nurture the weak .
+_(Inspiration.)_ Nurture the weak.
 Do not merely preserve the vulnerable; raise them up to be strong, so they might, in turn, protect others .

-_(Self-Sacrifice.)_ Wager everything for the safety of those who cannot fight .
+_(Self-Sacrifice.)_ Wager everything for the safety of those who cannot fight.
 Nothing less is acceptable in the defense against tyranny .
 #### **Oath of Justice**<sup>(TOH)</sup>
 The Oath of Justice is a commitment not to the tenets of good or evil but a holy vow sworn to uphold the laws of a nation, a city, or even a tiny village.
 When lawlessness threatens the peace, those who swear to uphold the Oath of Justice intervene to maintain order, for if order falls to lawlessness, it is only a matter of time before all of civilization collapses into anarchy.